notvcto/zero/README.md

 ---

 Zero is an open-source family of small language models trained on CTF challenges via adversarial self-play with GRPO.
-Security is the training domain — chosen because CTF problems have verifiable answers, clean reasoning chains, and no room to pattern-match your way to a solution.
+Security is the training domain.
+Chosen because CTF problems have verifiable answers, clean reasoning chains, and no room to pattern-match your way to a solution.
 The research question is whether rigorous training on that domain produces a model that reasons well in general.